-The presence of constructs such as sequence expressions that give general purpose syntax fro encoding certain computations.
+The presence of constructs such as sequence expressions that give general purpose syntax for encoding certain computations.

-Early-F# and OCaml-compat heritage, both in library and in community know-how
+Early-F# compat heritage, both in library and in community know-how

 However a major design goal of this library is to eliminate and reduce this phenomenon.
-For example the OCaml library has both Int32.to_float and Float.of_int.
+For example early F# library had both Int32.to_float and Float.of_int.
 In F# these (and many other functions) are replaced by one (parametrically overloaded) conversion function "float".

 One particular reason for doing this is related to meta-programming.
 When implementing an embedded language it is important that "canonical" functions such as conversion functions exist to form the leaf constructs of the embedded language.